ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 In the classic Nix environment, Nix automatically applies all `overlays` configuration under the paths `~/.config/nixpkgs/overlays.nix` `~/.config/nixpkgs/overlays/*.nix`, but in Flakes, in order to ensure the reproducibility of the system, it cannot depend on any configuration outside the Git repository, so this classic method cannot be used now.

-When using Nix Flakes to write NixOS configuration, home Manager and NixOS both provide the `nixpkgs.overlays` option to define `overlays`, related documentation:
+When using Flakes to write configuration for NixOS, home Manager and NixOS both provide the `nixpkgs.overlays` option to define `overlays`, related documentation:

 - [home-manager docs - `nixpkgs.overlays`](https://nix-community.github.io/home-manager/options.html#opt-nixpkgs.overlays)
 - [nixpkgs source code - `nixpkgs.overlays`](https://github.com/NixOS/nixpkgs/blob/30d7dd7e7f2cba9c105a6906ae2c9ed419e02f17/nixos/modules/misc/nixpkgs.nix#L169)